-Local Hoare Reasoning about Tree Update
+3.2.3 Local Hoare Reasoning about Tree Update

-We show that the local Hoare reasoning framework described in Section 3.1 can be applied to our tree update language.
+We show that our local Hoare reasoning described in Section 3.1 can be applied to our tree update language.

 Lemma 3.9 (Locality for Tree Update) All the commands in our tree update language are local.